Choose your language

 Use our multimedia maps, and explore the family pictures, archival material, and personal stories of 21 Jewish Holocaust survivors to get a unique insight into Europe’s rich Jewish heritage, and to discover sites of Jewish life in towns in Moldova, Ukraine, Belarus and Lithuania.

-During his lifetime, the Vilna Gaon was considered the most influential Jew in Lithuania.
-He was given the title “Gaon,” meaning “genius,” because of his extensive knowledge of the Torah and other Jewish texts.
+During his lifetime, the Vilna Gaon was considered to be the most influential Jew in Lithuania.
+He was given the title “Gaon,” meaning “genius,” because of his extensive knowledge of the Torah and all other Jewish texts.
 He established a school of thought that attracted some of the sharpest minds of the Jewish world.
-He died at age 77 and was initially buried in the Snipiskes Cemetery, demolished during the Soviet occupation.
+He died at age 77 and was initially buried in the Snipiskes Cemetery, which was demolished during the Soviet occupation.
 He has since been reburied in a new cemetery outside of Vilnius, in Šeškinė.

 You are standing in front of a building that once belonged to the Vilna Gaon’s wife, who owned a store in this building.
 Their family home was located just a few minutes away from here.